gabledata/recap/docs/quickstart.md

     recap crawl bigquery://some-project-12345
     recap crawl snowflake://username:password@account_identifier/SOME_DB/SOME_SCHHEMA?warehouse=SOME_COMPUTE

+!!! warning

+    You must install appropriate drivers and [SQLAlchemy dialects](https://docs.sqlalchemy.org/en/14/dialects/) for the databases you wish to crawl.
+For PostgreSQL, you'll have to `pip install psycopg2`.
 For Snowflake and BigQuery, you'll have to `pip install snowflake-sqlalchemy` or `pip install sqlalchemy-bigquery`, respectively.

 ## List